jools-r/glz_custom_fields/README.md

 ## GLZ CUSTOM FIELDS for Textpattern CMS

+### v2.0.6

+Compatible with PHP8 and Textpattern 4.9

 ### Update for Textpattern 4.7 – v2.0.1

 **IMPORTANT: Backup your database before experimenting with this version!**